 Information about participating in any organization may be obtained through the Student Development and Activities office.
-Most recognized organizations at Brookhaven College will fall within one of the following classifications:
+Most registered organizations at Brookhaven College will fall within one of the following classifications:

-- Co-Curricular Organizations These co-curricular organizations are integral to the educational goals and purposes of the College.
-Certain procedures affecting student life are designated as the responsibility of such organizations. - Social Organizations Such organizations exist for the purpose of providing fellowship, developing social relationships and promoting a sense of community among students who wish to be involved in group social activities. - 3.
-Service Organizations Service organizations have as their primary function the pursuit of activities which will contribute to the development of career fields. - 4.
-Professional Organizations Pre-professional and academic organizations are available to students wishing to pursue interests which will contribute positively to the school and to the community. - Scholastic Honorary Organizations - Scholastic honorary organizations offer membership to students on the basis of aca-

-- demic excellence and performance. - Special Interest Organizations Such groups are organized by students who are intent upon developing or broadening an interest in some particular aspect of their lives.
+- Co-Curricular Organizations - These co-curricular organizations are integral to the educational goals and purposes of the Col lege.
+Certain procedures affect ing student life are designated as the responsibility of such organi zations. - Social Organizations Such organizations exist for the purpose of providing fellowship, developing social relationships and promoting a sense of community among students who wish to be involved in group social activities. - Service Organizations Service organizations have as their primary function the pursuit of activities which will contribute to the development of career fields. - Professional Organizations Pre-professional and academic organizations are available to students wishing to pursue interests which will contribute positively to the school and to the community. - Scholastic Honorary Organizations - Scholastic honorary organizations offer membership to students on the basis of academic excellence and performance. - Special Interest Organizations Such groups are organized by students who are intent upon developing or broadening an interest in some particular aspect of their lives.